Saturday, June 13, 2020, 9 a.m. - 5 p.m.

 Come learn about Seattle U's MFA in Arts Leadership Program!
 You will hear where many of our alumni have gone on to work after earning their degree from this program, as well as what you'll be studying in your two years in the program, particularly with regard to the graduate management practicum experience.
 You'll also have an opportunity to ask questions of the program director.

 We have both in person and virtual information sessions.
 In person sessions are from 6:00 p.m. to 7:00 p.m. and take place in the Arts Leadership office at 1401 E Jefferson Street.
 Virtual info sessions are conducted with a free video conference tool called Zoom.
 Times are noted in Pacific Time.
 Please join us by RSVPing through the links below.

-The BA and MFA Arts Leadership community is invited to participate in our inaugural book club series, supported by the Center for Jesuit Education Jesuit Endowed Mission Fund.
+The Arts Leadership community is invited to participate in our second annual book club series, supported by the Center for Jesuit Education Jesuit Endowed Mission Fund.
 The series will provide space to dive deeper into one's process and positionality as an intersectional art leader.
 All book club events will take place in the JEFF 401 Classroom at Seattle University.

 Headcase: LGBTQ Writers & Artists on Mental Health and Wellness edited by authors Stephanie Schroeder and Teresa Theophano